 Cost: When materials and the much-higher labor rate is factored in, rafters are the clear loser in the cost battle.

-Skill Required: Factoring angles on stick-built rafters is complex.
-Frankly, many licensed builders today would struggle to get measurements and angles correct to produce 20 or more rafters exactly alike – and exactly like the specifications.
+Skill Required Factoring angles on stick-built rafters is complex.
+Frankly, many licensed builders today would struggle to get measurements and angles correct to produce 20 or more rafters exactly alike – and exactly in accordance withthe specifications.

 Best Uses for Trusses Vs. Rafters